3 Steps to Project Control

 Tasks Tasks — Break down to specific work items

 The most granular layer.
 Break things down to the level where you can estimate how long it takes and how much it costs.
 Once you set the estimated time and cost for each task, the system automatically calculates "planned work" and rolls it up to work packages and the whole project.
-For example: "Paint a house" is too vague to estimate.
+Real-world example — Building an e-commerce website:

-Add up all the walls → you know how long the whole house takes.
+Sum all frontend tasks → know how long frontend takes.

 Projects are typically collaborative.
-The project manager can invite team members, assign work permissions, and everyone can see project information and report their own progress — no more daily check-in calls.
+The project manager can invite team members directly within the system — send invitations with one click, no need to set up separate chat groups or send emails.
+Once members accept, they can view project information and report their own progress — no more daily check-in calls.

 Issue Tracking Issue Tracking — Track ad-hoc work and client requests